-{ Furthermore, we observe that labeled information may lead to sub-optimal results, contrary to the commonly held belief that labeled information is beneficial for NCD tasks.
-We conduct experiments on the labeled set using the current state-of-the-art (SOTA) approach \cite{fini2021unified}, one with labeled information (standard) and one without labeled information.
-We observe that the latter can outperform the former in cases where the semantic similarity between the labeled and unlabeled sets is low.
-However, it's hard to decide whether to use labeled supervised knowledge or self-supervised knowledge without labels.
-Thus, we provide two concrete solutions. (i) \pleakage, a practical reference for what sort of data we intend to employ. (ii) A straightforward method, which smoothly combines supervised and self-supervised knowledge from the labeled set, and achieve 3\% and 5\% improvement in both CIFAR100 and ImageNet compared to SOTA, further information in Section \ref{sec:observation}. }
+Furthermore, we observe that labeled information may lead to sub-optimal results, contrary to the commonly held belief that labeled information is always beneficial for NCD tasks.
+However, it is hard to decide whether to use labeled supervised knowledge or self-supervised knowledge without labels.
+Thus, we provide two concrete solutions. (i) \pleakage, a practical reference for what sort of data we intend to employ. (ii) A straightforward method, which smoothly combines supervised and self-supervised knowledge from the labeled set and achieves 3\% and 5\% improvement in both CIFAR100 and ImageNet compared to SOTA.
+For further information, see Section \ref{sec:observation}.

-We summarize our contributions as follows: \begin{itemize} \item We propose that semantic similarity is indeed a significant factor influencing NCD performance, and thoroughly justify this assumption employing various baselines and benchmarks.
-Besides, we establish a comprehensive and large benchmark with varying degrees of difficulty on ImageNet by leveraging its hierarchical semantic similarity. \item We introduce a mathematical definition for evaluating the semantic similarity between labeled and unlabeled sets and validate it under CIFAR100 and ImageNet.
-Furthermore, we employ it to assess the validity of our established benchmark and to demonstrate that it correlates strongly with NCD performance. \item {We observe counterintuitive results - labeled information may lead to suboptimal performance.
-Based on this finding, we propose two practical applications and achieve 3\% and 5\% improvement in both CIFAR100 and ImageNet compared to SOTA.}
+We summarize our contributions as follows: (i) We establish a comprehensive and large benchmark with varying degrees of difficulty on ImageNet and thoroughly justify the assumption that semantic similarity is a significant factor influencing NCD performance. (ii) We introduce a mathematical definition for evaluating the semantic similarity between labeled and unlabeled sets and validate it under CIFAR100 and ImageNet. (iii) We observe counterintuitive results - labeled information may lead to suboptimal performance and propose two practical applications, which achieve 3\% and 5\% improvement in both CIFAR100 and ImageNet compared to SOTA.